jundalisay/superblist/content/en/research/newton/principia/book-1/sec-07/_index.md

-+++
+---
-title= "The Rectilinear ascent and descent of bodies"
+title: "The Rectilinear ascent and descent of bodies"

-description= "We simplify Book 1 of  Principia Mathematica by Isaac Newton."
+description: "We simplify Book 1 of  Principia Mathematica by Isaac Newton."
-# image= "/avatars/newton.png"
-image= "/covers/principia.jpg"
+image: "/covers/principia.jpg"
-+++
+---